-Residency trained clinical informatics pharmacist and veteran implementation leader with four major end-to-end Epic EHR go-lives completed at Mayo Clinic.
+Residency trained clinical informatics pharmacist turned product manager at TruePill.
 Clinically informed across the continuum of care - from the intensive care unit to the emergency department and primary care clinics.
-Seven years of full-time Epic Willow certified working experience.
+Seven years of full-time Epic Willow certified working experience with four major end-to-end Epic EHR go-lives completed.
 Results-oriented clinical and technical liaison, translating clinician needs to technical solutions.
 Proven ability to manage concurrent projects and personnel while providing effective leadership in decision-making and strategic planning under high stress, fast-paced environments.
 Experienced in working with cross-functional teams at the highest levels of organizational leadership to build consensus and drive decisions.
-Currently tasked with designing and implementing digital transformation strategies across the Mayo Clinic pharmacy enterprise.
-Open to opportunities in healthcare-adjacent leadership, program management, and product management.
+Currently tasked with designing and implementing digital transformation strategies across the Mayo Clinic enterprise.

 University of Illinois Urbana-Champaign